2006 New communication protocol for random access networks

 - Simple implementation, especially in the case of client stations

-This technological offer may be of interest to companies in the field of information technology and communications, especially those involved in the development of both communication protocols between devices located in remote locations and small coverage areas.
-Therefore, the focus is on finding a company that is willing to:
+This technology offer may be of interest to companies in the field of information and communication technologies, especially those involved in the development of communication protocols both between devices located in remote positions and in areas of low coverage.
+Therefore, the interest is focused on the search for a company willing to: